 Author Info: David W. McCoy, CPP, David is a security professional and writer for 2MCCTV Security with 28 years in the security industry evaluating and designing security & surveillance systems and programs for government and multinational corporations.

 This was a guest post.
-We were not paid to place this post on our blog.
-We simply like receiving guest contributions.
 Click here if you would like to be a guest blogger at 1house1couple.